-Abstract We present a quantitative method to find jointly optimal strategies for an industry regulator and a firm, who operate under exogenous uncertainty.
+We present a quantitative method to find jointly optimal strategies for an industry regulator and a firm, who operate under exogenous uncertainty.
 The firm controls its operating policy in order to maximize its expected future profits, whilst taking account of regulatory fines.
-The regulator aims to control the probability that the firm enters a given undesirable state, such as ceasing production, by imposing a fine which is as low as possible, while achieving the required reduction in probability.
-The exogenous uncertainty is modeled using a stochastic differential equation, and we show this implies that the firm's behavior can be solved via the Hamilton-Jacobi-Bellman equation, and the regulatory fine can be obtained via the Feynman-Kac formula.
-We discuss both analytic and numerical solution methods.
-Our results are illustrated for a security of supply problem for vaccine production where future production costs are uncertain and, using empirical data, for an abandonment problem in a gold mining operation where future commodity prices are uncertain.
-The method determines the level of fine which establishes a Nash equilibrium in these nonzero-sum games, under uncertainty.
+The regulator aims to control the probability of the firm terminating production, by imposing a closure fine which is as low as possible, while achieving the required reduction in probability.
+Our method determines the level of fine which establishes a Nash equilibrium in these nonzero-sum games, under uncertainty.